18F/handbook/_pages/how-we-work/research-guidelines.md

 ### Getting consent

 18F gets explicit consent from anyone who participates in our moderated research, generally by asking that our research participants sign a "design research participant agreement".
 18F maintains a [template](https://docs.google.com/document/d/16qg58Hn92UlXLsi-2taizi7qe5mvQ3LMSkcvyHk8Bdo/edit) for internal use, and an [example participant agreement](https://methods.18f.gov/participant-agreement/) for sharing with interested parties.
 Please make a copy of the participant agreement document template, put it into your project folder, and edit the highlighted text for each of your research studies.

-Feel free to adapt our form as needed, but don't change any of the legal language without asking [#legalstuff](https://gsa-tts.slack.com/archives/legalstuff) first.
 If your participants are likely not fully literate in English, consider having the form translated to the correct language or working out a process for verbal consent using a translator.

 When sending participant agreements electronically, please use our [participant agreement email template](https://docs.google.com/document/d/1t01t_eLYWJXuKdJkhiyBqkWf4Yr5XsFAbNv-BDAZqzE/edit
 ).
 This template clearly specifies how people can opt out of a study and/or request that we do not contact them in the future.